Raspberry Pi Cellular IoT Application Shield – LTE-M & NB-IoT & eGPRS

 The module on shield has GNSS (GPS, GLONASS etc.) functionality for the need of location, navigation, tracking, mapping and timing applications.

 The design has a built-in temperature, humidity, light sensors, 3-axis accelerometer, and relay.
+If you do not need these built-in features, you should take a look at Raspberry Pi Cellular IoT HAT.

 The ancient 2G cellular network is now dying.
 New and better LTE technologies are being used instead.
 LTE Cat M1/Cat NB1(NB-IoT) is the latest way of the machine to machine communication.
 This LTE shield for your Raspberry Pi lets you connect the Raspberry to this new cellular networks thanks to Quectel BG96 LTE module on it.
 It also provides the connection to eGPRS that is the enhanced version of classical GPRS.